CP

 4. Behr Premium Plus — Best Budget Pick

 The realistic answer at every Home Depot in the country.
 Premium Plus runs $35–$45/gal, often $30 on a Memorial Day or Labor Day promo, with a zero-VOC base and a tinted gallon that stays under 50 g/L across the standard Behr deep base.
-CARB Phase II clean at the can, GreenGuard Gold certified, self-priming on sound walls, full Behr deck without a VOC penalty.
+Clean at the can against every jurisdiction in the table above, GreenGuard Gold certified, self-priming on sound walls, full Behr deck without a VOC penalty.
 For a flip, a rental, a bedroom repaint, or any room where the brief is “meet the line and move on,” this is the pick.

 The catches are honest.
 Soft cured film through the first 30–60 days, meaningfully softer at week four than Aura’s.
 Schedule the baby-into-room date or the kid-back-in-room date toward the back of that window, not the front.
 The Premium Plus data sheet doesn’t publish a 14-day chamber TVOC figure the way Harmony’s does; the on-shelf number is the at-the-can g/L, not the post-occupancy µg/m³ that a clinic spec would call out.
 Yellowing on bright whites in low-light rooms over 12+ months is measurably higher than Aura.
 Visible on a north-facing nursery you keep dim and closed.